echogarden-project/echogarden/docs/Tasklist.md

 * Minimum size when iterating text nodes to get handle

 ### Worker
+* Add cancelation checks in more operations
 * Optionally omit unnecessary data from the response (decoded input, segment data, etc.)
+* Support more operations
 * Support compressed audio in response
-* Add cancelation checks in more operations
-* Support more operations

 ### CLI
 * Colors in log messages
-* Find a way to ensure that a user who typed `align audio.mp3 transcript.txt` and then changed to `transcribe audio.mp3 transcript.txt` won't accidently overwrite their transcript file.
-Simple solution, but possibly not the best solution: `align audio.mp3 --reference=transcript.txt`.
-Other solution: on `transcribe` and `translate-speech`, ask if output file already exist or require an `--overwrite` flag to ensure that the user intended to overwrite the existing file.
 * Restrict input media file extensions to a set list to avoid cases where an output media file would be overwritten due to user error
 * Mode to print IPA words when speaking
 * Show a message when a new version is available